-She created Clara, the Princess in Alexei Ratmansky's The Nutcracker and leading roles in Glow-Stop, Kaleidoscope, One of Three, Rabbit and Rogue and Thirteen Diversions and featured roles in After You, One of Three and Within You Without You: A Tribute to George Harrison.
+She created Clara, the Princess in Alexei Ratmansky's The Nutcracker, leading roles in Glow-Stop, Kaleidoscope, Rabbit and Rogue and Thirteen Diversions and featured roles in After You, One of Three and Within You Without You: A Tribute to George Harrison.

 Murphy danced Odette-Odile in the ABT telecast of Swan Lake and also appeared in the ABT telecast of Le Corsaire.
 Other television credits include the Washington Opera's Die Fledermaus and, in November 2010, an appearance on the series "Gossip Girl."
 During November 1999, she also participated in the Melissa Hayden Project, part of the Balanchine Foundation's video series filming dancers, who worked with George Balanchine, teaching their roles to young performers.
 The Foundation filmed Hayden teaching Murphy the pas de deux from Stars and Stripes and Donizetti Variations.
 Murphy was seen in the feature film Center Stage and also appeared in the sequel, Center Stage 2: Turn It Up.